bp74/StageXL_Web/web/docs/wiki/juggler.md

 # The Juggler #

 A basic building block in game development is a framework to move things around on the screen.
-The Juggler is a framework built right into dartflash and it provides animation capabilities and much more.
-If you are not familiar with the basics of the dartflash library, please read the [Introducing dartflash](wiki-articles.html?article=introduction) article first.
+The Juggler is a framework built right into StageXL and it provides animation capabilities and much more.
+If you are not familiar with the basics of the StageXL library, please read the [Introducing StageXL](wiki-articles.html?article=introduction) article first.

 Let's get started with a simple example.
 In the previous article you have learned about the Stage and the RenderLoop.
 The RenderLoop manages the continuous update of the screen and he also keeps track of the time that passes while the game is running.
 This time is important for the Juggler because all animations are functions over time.
 Therefore the RenderLoop also provides an instance of the Juggler.